A basic checklist for your next ocean passage

 I have now done quite a few open ocean passages, and I start to be picky which boat and crew I want to sail with.
 A well prepared boat and crew is not a guarantee for a pleasant and safe passage, but surely a good starting point.

-This is the checklist I made for myself, and -though not complete- might also be a base to start from, for any skipper planning an ocean passage, specifically if this is his/her first crossing.
+This is the checklist I made for myself before committing to crew on a boat for an ocean passage, and -though not complete- might also be a base to start from, for any skipper planning an ocean passage, specifically if this is his/her first ocean crossing.

 The list starts with stuff related to the boat itself: